nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/elasticsearch-setup.md

 Since Nuxeo 9.3, instead of overriding the extension point you can simply override the default mapping or settings JSON files:

 1. [Create a custom template]({{page page='configuration-templates'}}) like `myapp` with a `nuxeo.defaults` file that contains:

     ```
     myapp.target=.
     ```

-2. In this custom template create a file named `nxserver/config/elasticsearch-doc-mapping.json` to override the mapping.
-You can create a file named `nxserver/config/elasticsearch-doc-settings.json` to override the settings.<br />
+1. In this custom template create a file named `nxserver/config/elasticsearch-doc-mapping.json` to override the mapping.
+You can create a file named `nxserver/config/elasticsearch-doc-settings.json` to override the settings.<br/>
 **Important**: You must add your custom mapping to the existing one, you cannot just set your custom mapping in the file, Nuxeo does not merge your mapping with the default one.
 So, you must _duplicate_ the original file at `${NUXEO_HOME}/templates/common-base/nxserver/config/elasticsearch-doc-mapping.json` to `myapp/nxserver/config/elasticsearch-doc-mapping.json` , and modify the copy.

-3. Update the `nuxeo.conf` to use your custom template.
+1. Update the `nuxeo.conf` to use your custom template.

     ```
     nuxeo.templates=default,myapp
     ```

-4. Restart and re-index the entire repository (see previous section).
+1. Restart and re-index the entire repository (see previous section).
 A re-indexing is needed to apply the new settings and mapping.

 For mapping customization examples, see the page [Configuring the Elasticsearch Mapping]({{page page='configuring-the-elasticsearch-mapping'}}).